 Tess Gladstone, M.A.

-Tess is in her fourth year as a doctoral student in clinical psychology at Kent State University.
+Tess is in her fifth year as a doctoral student in clinical psychology at Kent State University.
 She graduated from Georgetown University with an undergraduate degree in psychology and english.
 Her research interests include childhood anxiety disorders, risk factors for anxiety, anxiety and comorbid disorders, family interactions, and bridging the research practice gap by examining how to build, implement, and disseminate more effective treatments.

-Sydney is a third year clinical psychology Ph.D. student at Kent State University.
+Sydney is a fourth year clinical psychology Ph.D. student at Kent State University.
 She completed her bachelors degree at Ohio State University, graduating with honors and research distinction in psychology.
 Her undergraduate lab experiences solidified her passion for children and psychological science.
 Sydney is interested in studying child anxiety disorders and maladaptive coping strategies, specifically, body-focused repetitive behaviors.